Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          * Feature columns are implicitly defined as all columns except the target and extra columns.
 If no extra columns
          * are specified, all columns except the target column are used as features.
          *
-         * @param targetName Name of the target column.
+         * @param targetName The name of the target column.
          * @param extraNames Names of the columns that are neither feature nor target.
 If null, no extra columns are used, i.e. all but
          * the target column are used as features.
          *